KhronosGroup/SyclParallelSTL/README.md

 * all\_of: Parallel iteration (one work-item per 2 elements) on device.
 * any\_of: Parallel iteration (one work-item per 2 elements) on device.
 * none\_of: Parallel iteration (one work-item per 2 elements) on device.
+* equal: Parallel iteration (one work-item per 2 elements) on device.

 Some optimizations are implemented.
 For example: